WOKV (AM): News/talk

 In 1989, WAPE was bought by Genesis Communications, which changed the call sign to WJKF, and then to WPDQ, and switched the format to news/talk.
 The station carried a mix of local hosts and nationally syndicated shows, and was an affiliate of the ABC Information Network.

 In 1993, Prism Radio Partners bought WPDQ for $400,000.
 The following year, Prism bought talk station WOKV (600 AM) and oldies station WKQL (96.9 FM) for $3.75 million.
 The company moved the talk programming and call letters of WOKV from 600 to 690.

 Cox Radio acquired WOKV and several other Jacksonville-area stations in 2000.
-In 2006, Cox upgraded WOKV's nighttime signal to 25,000 watts after sunset, with a broader pattern, and also added an FM simulcast on 106.5 FM, formerly WBGB (now WXXJ).
+In 2006, Cox upgraded WOKV's nighttime signal to 25,000 watts after sunset, with a broader pattern, and also added an FM simulcast on 106.5 FM, formerly WBGB (now WHJX).
 This made WOKV one of only a few large-market news/talk radio stations at the time to simulcast on both AM and FM.
-In 2013, the FM simulcast was upgraded when WOKV moved the simulcast to the former WFYV-FM at 104.5, broadcasting with 100,000 watts; the 106.5 frequency returned to a music format, first as soft AC WEZI and currently as alternative rock WXXJ.
+In 2013, the FM simulcast was upgraded when WOKV moved the simulcast to the former WFYV-FM at 104.5, broadcasting with 100,000 watts; the 106.5 frequency returned to a music format, first as soft AC WEZI, then as alternative rock WXXJ, and now as urban adult contemporary WHJX.

 WOKV was the flagship for the NFL's Jacksonville Jaguars from the team's inception in 1995 through 2013.
 WJXL took over that role in 2014.

 In 2010, WOKV was added as a Primary Entry Point to the Emergency Alert System as part of a doubling of the number of designated PEP stations.